Forecast window

 - Hydrology state features for Finland and Norway

-- Calendar effects such as year, weekday, hour, and holidays
+- Calendar effects such as year, weekday, hour, and holidays, plus prior-week price context

 Wind Forecasting

 Recent ENTSO-E actuals are used to anchor the wind picture.
 The raw wind-power model is built from area-specific weather features, historical production, and installed capacity.
-Finland remains a special case on the power side: Fingrid real-time data and Fingrid's operational wind-power forecast are used directly where available, with model inference filling remaining gaps.
+Finland remains a special case on the power side: Fingrid real-time data and Fingrid's operational wind-power forecast are used directly for the nearest forecast window where available, with model inference filling remaining gaps beyond that.

 Model Logic and Interpretation

 The model learns statistical relationships between explanatory variables and price outcomes.
-High wind or mild temperatures are typically associated with lower prices, while low wind, cold weather, tighter hydro conditions, or reduced import capacity tend to push prices higher.
+High wind or solar, mild temperatures, and stronger import capacity are often associated with lower prices, while low renewable output, cold weather, tighter hydro conditions, stronger demand, or reduced import capacity tend to push prices higher.

 Geographic Scope and Development